Inbox Reports

 Link Validation

-Shows information about the links present in your email, and whether the links inside your email are safe, reachable, trustworthy, and if they could trigger spam filters or security warnings that hurt inbox placement.
+Shows information about the links present in your email, and whether the links inside your email are safe, reachable, trustworthy, and whether they could trigger spam filters or security warnings that hurt inbox placement.

 Image Validation